 AiProtection provides real-time monitoring that detects malware, spyware, and unwanted access.
-It also filters unwanted websites and apps and allows you to schedule a time that a connected device is able to access the Internet.
+It also allows you to schedule a time that a connected device is able to access the Internet.

 3.3.1 Network Protection

 Network Protection prevents network exploits and secures your network from unwanted access.